-The safe ride to the future 2.0 The motorcycle industry's commitment to road safety
+The safe ride to the future 3.0

+The motorcycle industry's commitment to road safety

 Executive Summary

 Policy recommendations

-With about 36 million motorcycles on Europe's roads, it is essential to develop sound and inclusive transport and safety policies that take motorcycling fully into account.
+With about 40 million motorcycles on Europe's roads, it is essential to develop sound and inclusive transport and safety policies that take motorcycling fully into account.
 Policymakers must adopt a genuine Safe System approach, including vehicle technology, infrastructure and human behaviour.
 Decision makers must also adopt comprehensive motorcycle safety plans at local, regional and national levels.

-1. High-level policy recommendations

-- Vehicle safety has significantly improved over the years, and further developments are likely to follow as safety technologies evolve.
+1. High-level policy recommendations - Vehicle safety has significantly improved over the years, and further developments are likely to follow as safety technologies evolve.
 But a durable solution to motorcycling safety requires the involvement of public decision makers. - Countries such as Sweden, Spain, Norway, and the Netherlands set up motorcycle safety strategies that helped them to achieve high motorcycle safety levels.
 Other European countries should seek to adopt such best practices. - National authorities should also collect exposure data and carry out in-depth and naturalistic studies that provide valuable and detailed insight into normal riding and accident situations.

-2. Infrastructure recommendations

-- The Safe System approach to road engineering involves matching road function, design, layout and speed limits to accommodate human error, so that crashes do not lead to death and serious injury.
-An effective way to achieve this is to consider motorcycle safety at the road design stage, to avoid unnecessary hazardous features, such as repeated application of paint, dangerous street furniture, restrictions to visibility etc. - The standardisation of data collection procedures for infrastructure-related accidents and the identification of sections with high accident concentrations can also help to reduce the number of serious and fatal accidents involving motorcycle riders. - The network-wide safety assessment (safety ratings) should be carried out by Member States by end 2024 in accordance with the revised EU Road Infrastructure Safety Management Directive.
+2. Infrastructure recommendations - The Safe System approach to road engineering involves matching road function, design, layout and speed limits to accommodate human error, so that crashes do not lead to death and serious injury.
+An effective way to achieve this is to consider motorcycle safety at the road design stage, to avoid unnecessary hazardous features, such as repeated application of paint, dangerous street furniture, restrictions to visibility etc. - The standardisation of data collection procedures for infrastructure-related accidents and the identification of sections with high accident concentrations can also help to reduce the number of serious and fatal accidents involving motorcycle riders. - In a recently agreed revision of EU infrastructure safety rules, the EU has mandated risk mapping and safety rating for roads of the strategic Trans-European Transport Network, motorways and primary roads, with a specific focus on vulnerable road users including motorcyclists.

-3. Human factor recommendations

-- Public authorities should encourage riders with appropriate incentives to undergo voluntary post-licence training in order to keep their skills honed to a high level.
+3. Human factor recommendations - Public authorities should encourage riders with appropriate incentives to undergo voluntary post-licence training in order to keep their skills honed to a high level.
 A list of some of the best post-licence training programmes is available at: https://motorcycle-training-label.eu/ - Training programmes for, and campaigns towards all types of license-holders should actively promote awareness about motorcyclists, especially amongst other road users.
-Also, higher compliance with helmet wearing, speeding, drink-driving/riding, licensing and distracted-driving legislation can also bring substantial road safety benefits.

-4. Vehicle recommendations

-- Decision makers must ensure that advanced driver assistance systems (ADAS) and future automated vehicles adequately detect all road users, including motorcyclists. - All EU Member States should establish periodic technical inspections for motorcycles to enhance the maintenance and repair of vehicles and to assist in the prevention of irresponsible tampering.
+Also, higher compliance with helmet wearing, speeding, drink-driving/riding, licensing and distracted- driving legislation can also bring substantial road safety benefits.
+4. Vehicle recommendations - Decision makers must ensure that advanced driver assistance systems (ADAS) and future automated vehicles adequately detect all road users, including motorcyclists. - All EU Member States should establish periodic technical inspections for motorcycles to enhance the maintenance and repair of vehicles and to assist in the prevention of irresponsible tampering.
 National governments should reinforce roadside inspections of all vehicles in order to identify vehicles which could represent a hazard to traffic safety.
 A long-standing commitment to vehicle technology